Occasional licence to sell alcohol

 The more information you provide will help us decide whether your application can be granted quickly, or whether your case will have to wait until the next meeting of the local Licensing Board.

 You can apply for an occasional licence in paper or online.

-To apply in paper complete occasional licence application form (pdf 92.3KB).When filling in the form you will need to provide information about five licensing objectives relating to each event to prove that you comply with them:
+To apply in paper complete Occasional Licence (Incl.
+Risk Assessment) Application Form (pdf 99KB).When filling in the form you will need to provide information about five licensing objectives relating to each event to prove that you comply with them:

 - Preventing crime and disorder

 You can apply for an occasional licence on GOV.UK website, however we may require to request additional information to supplement the Scottish system.

 You cannot assume the licence is granted until you hear from us.
 It can take up to 42 days to process your application.

 Once we have received your application, we will consult with Police Scotland and Licensing Standards Officer.
 If there is no objections or representations, and the application is within the Board's policy, the application can be granted under delegated powers.
 This means that the decision to grant the licence is made by the clerk, rather than wait for the next local Licensing Board meeting.

 We will also publicly advertise the licence for 1 week to allow members of the public to make any objections or representations.